josterand/dotfiles/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Feature Description:**
+**Description:**
-Describe the new feature or improvement you'd like to see in the projects.
+Describe it.
 What should this feature do, and how will it enhance the user experience?

 **Use Case:**
 Explain the specific problem this feature will solve or the context in which it will be useful.